 - Follow all signs left by property owners, landowners, farmers.

 - Animals calving especially cattle can feel threatened.
 Keeping your dog under control is essential to avoid stampedes.

 - Do not let your dog near electric fences.
 They can shock, frightening a dog who may bolt and runoff.

 - Watch out for sharp objects if walking on beaches which can cut paws or cause discomfort.

-- Ensure your pet does not scavenge on beaches.
+- Ensure your pet does not scavenge, including beaches.

 - Watch your dog if they swim at all times.
 They can get swept out easily in strong currents.

 - Avoid going near to lakes and ponds that look stagnant (green-blue colour water) as the water will upset your pet and can kill if drunk.